Community and voluntary organisations have played a major part in responding to the COVID-19 pandemic throughout the city, for example:

 - take reasonable steps to limit the risk of transmission

 You should test regularly to protect those you are working with.
 You can order test kits online, pick them up from most pharmacies and some other sites, or book a supervised appointment.
 Find out more about symptom-free testing in Brighton & Hove.

 Find out how to safely and effectively involve volunteers.

 All adults can now get their vaccination.
 Find out more about the vaccination programme in Sussex.

 Practical guidance and advice

-The government has produced guidance about the safe use of community facilities.
+The government has produced guidance about:

 Find more support from the National Council for Voluntary Organisations.